Company setup

 When the profile is different

-Medium-complexity profiles — a UK Ltd holding company in the structure, an unusual activity that needs careful description, a founder mid-relocation rather than fully UAE-resident, an underlying business that needs a clear narrative for the bank — commonly take several weeks at the bank stage rather than several days.
-The residency and licence steps look similar; the bank’s compliance review takes longer.
+Medium-complexity profiles — a UK Ltd holding company in the structure, an unusual activity that needs careful description, an owner mid-relocation rather than fully UAE-resident, an underlying business that needs a clear narrative for the bank — commonly take seven to ten days at the bank stage rather than three to four days.
+The residency and licence steps look similar; the bank's compliance review takes longer.

 High-friction profiles — multi-layer ownership, partly-documented funding, substance gaps, activity-licence mismatches, jurisdictional question marks on source of funds, or an unresolved UK Statutory Residence Test position — extend further.
-Banking can take eight to fourteen weeks or longer once the file is in the bank’s system, and some files require structural redesign before they can proceed.
+Banking can take up to three months for a higher-risk, third-party-approval or regulated activity once the application is in the bank's system, and some setups need structural changes before they can proceed.
 See the corporate-banking page for the high-friction picture.

 The dependency chain stays constant.
-What changes is how long each link in the chain takes when the underlying file is less straightforward.
+What changes is how long each link in the chain takes when the underlying setup is less straightforward.

 The dependency chain